 February 7, 2019 (Board Meeting): New Board members receive an informational update on the nine properties that can potentially 1) better serve students, 2) positively address enrollment imbalances across schools, and 3) support employee housing projects.

-Next steps: San José Unified will consider additional consultants to assist with the research and review of potential projects involving the nine identified properties.
-Staff will then return to the Board with recommendations on which projects should move forward.
+Next steps: Consultants will assist staff with the research and review of potential projects involving the nine identified properties in order to develop recommendations on which projects should move forward.

 Frequently Asked Questions